boytchev/tsl-textures/docs/protozoa.md

 ## Protozoa

 This texture generates a pool full of [protozoa organisms](https://en.wikipedia.org/wiki/Protozoa).
-The position and shape of protozoa depends on the viewing position.
-Thus mere rotation of the pool (or the camera) induces motion of the protozoa.
+The position and shape of protozoa depend on the viewing position.
+Thus a mere rotation of the scene or the camera induces motion of the protozoa.
 Click on a snapshot to open it online.

 <p class="gallery">